ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Arrays and Pointers.md

 As you rightly guessed, `&vowels[i]` gives the memory location of the *i*th element of the array `vowels`.
 Moreover, since this is a character array, each element occupies one byte so that the consecutive memory addresses are separated by a single byte.
-We also considered a pointer, `pvowels`, and assigned the address of the array `vowels` to it. `pvowels + i` is a valid operation; although in general, this may not always be meaningful (explored further in [[Pointer Arithmetics]] ).
+We also created a pointer, `pvowels`, and assigned the address of the array `vowels` to it. `pvowels + i` is a valid operation; although in general, this may not always be meaningful (explored further in [[Pointer Arithmetics]] ).
 In particular, the output shown above indicates that `&vowels[i]` and `pvowels + i` are equivalent.
-You are suggested to alter the data types of the array and pointer variables and convince yourself the this claim is indeed true.
+Feel free to alter the data types of the array and pointer variables to test this out.

-If you look carefully at the previous code, you would notice that we also used another apparently surprising notation, `vowels + i`.
+If you look carefully at the previous code, you will notice that we also used another apparently surprising notation: `vowels + i`.
 Moreover, `pvowels + i` and `vowels + i` returns the same thing &mdash; address of the *i*th element of the array `vowels`.
 On the other hand, `*(pvowels + i)` and `*(vowels + i)` both return the *i*th element of the array `vowels`.
 Why is that so?

 This is because the name of an array itself is a (constant) pointer to the first element of the array.
 In other words, the notations `vowels`, `&vowels[0]`, and `vowels + 0` all point to the same location.